 While a speeding ticket can increase your insurance rates, there are steps you can take to minimize the damage:

-• Shop Around and Compare Inexpensive Auto Insurance Quotes: Don’t automatically renew your policy with your current insurer.
-Get cheap car insurance quotes from other companies to see if you can find a more competitive rate, especially after the speeding ticket falls off your driving record.
+- Shop Around and Compare Inexpensive Auto Insurance Quotes: Don’t automatically renew your policy with your current insurer.
+First, get cheap car insurance quotes from other companies to compare rates.
+This is especially important after the speeding ticket drops off your driving record.

 Speeding tickets can be a costly mistake, not just because of the initial fine, but also due to their potential impact on your auto insurance rates in Oregon.
 However, by understanding how speeding tickets affect insurance and taking proactive steps, you can minimize the damage and get back on track and qualify for cheap car insurance.